So...how are things going?

 You know the challenges.

 For more than 25 years, my focus has been work/life integration.
-As a working mother, consultant, advisor, coach, strategist and speaker.
-And with a parallel sub-specialty, advising and providing advocacy support to executives, entrepreneurs, senior leaders and working parents who have children with special education needs.
+As a working mother, consultant, strategist, advisor, and speaker.
+And with a concurrent sub-specialty, advising and providing advocacy support to executives, entrepreneurs, senior leaders and working parents who have children with special education needs.

 I understand the difficult choices working mothers face because I faced them myself.
 My job or my child.
 My career or